 The list of pretty squares could go on and on – the best way to discover them is by getting lost and accidentally stumbling on one!

 On a bit more of a budget?
-Then check out the rooftop terraces at El Viajero in La Latina or at the San Antón market in Chueca.
+Then check out the rooftop terraces at El Viajero in La Latina, El Paracaidista in Malasaña (which is located on top of a cutting-edge concept store), or at the San Antón market in Chueca.

-Although it’s officially not allowed, botellón (litarally: big bottle) is a typical Spanish phenomenon.
-It’s simply young people coming together at night time in public spaces, bringing their own drinks and just having a blast in the open air, all made possible by the Mediterranean temperatures.
+Although it’s not officially allowed, botellón (litarally: big bottle) is a typical Spanish phenomenon.
+It simply involves young people coming together at night time in public spaces, bringing their own drinks (in a big bottle…) and just having a blast in the open air, all made possible by the Mediterranean temperatures.

-Botellones happen everywhere in Madrid, but are most common in and around Malasaña, particularly at the Plaza de San Ildefonso where you’ll typically find dozens of people sitting on the street having a drink.
+Botellones happen everywhere in Madrid, but are most common in and around Malasaña, particularly at the Plaza de San Ildefonso where you’ll typically find dozens of people sitting on the pavement having a drink at night.
 Buy a couple of beers from a local street vendor or night shop and join the crowd!
 It’s cheap, fun and THE best way to get to know locals.

 The Spanish LOVE a good fiesta and definitely know how to throw a good one.
 There are countless bars and night clubs spread across Madrid, which normally don’t get busy until 2am.
 So, if you’re in for the full Madrid Experience, be prepared to party a lot and sleep little (forget that siesta, Spaniards sleep fewer hours than anyone else in Europe).

 Ideally, your new Spanish BFF that you will have met at the bottelón will show you where to find the hottest parties, but if not, here are some tips.
-The list is endless, but some of the most popular night clubs in Madrid include Teatro Barceló, Joy Eslava and La Riviera.
+The list is endless, but some of the most popular night clubs in Madrid include Teatro Barceló, Joy Eslava, Sol y Sombra and La Riviera.
 A lot of the more exclusive night clubs are situated around the Paseo de la Castellana, the city’s biggest avenue.
-Are you up for something more alternative, then go to one of the many bars in Malasaña, such as the iconic La Vía Lactea, or to the Ocho y Medio indie nightclub.
+Are you up for something more alternative, then go to one of the many bars and clubs in Malasaña, such as the iconic La Vía Lactea, the hipster Ocho y Medio indie nightclub, or smaller and more intimate clubs like Sala BarCo and TupperWare.
 Chueca is full of smaller and bigger LGBT friendly bars and clubs.
 Electronic and techno fans can eat their heart out at Nox (near Chamartín) and Fabrik (on the outskirts of the city).
 Finally (as a last resort): are you with a group of friends and can’t make up your mind?
 Try one of the 7 floors at Kapital, a huge night club near Atocha that has something for (almost) everyone…

 Although Madrid never-ever gets boring, you might want to get a break from all the hustle and bustle of city life.
 In that case, you don’t have to look far, because this city of 3.5 million is surrounded by a number of beautiful smaller towns, palaces and nature.